-- Long and flattened body, shaped like a kelp blade
+- Fish with a long and flattened body, shaped like a kelp blade

 - Coloring from light brown to green to purple, depending on the habitat.
 (In eelgrass, they can be bright green with thin silver stripes.
 In kelp beds, they can be brown-green like kelp).
 Can have wavy stripes on their sides

 - Long dorsal fin, almost the entire length of body

 - Deeply forked tail fin

 - Can be up to 24 inches long